McShelby/hugo-theme-relearn/exampleSite/content/configuration/modifications/imageeffects.en.md

 | lightbox | The image will be clickable to show it enlarged                   |
 | shadow   | Draws a shadow around the image to make it appear hovered/glowing |

 As [described](content/markdown#image-effects), you can add this to the URL query parameter, but this may be cumbersome to be done consistently for the whole page.
-Instead, you can configure the defaults in your `hugo.toml` as well as overriding these default in the pages frontmatter.
+Instead, you can configure the defaults in your `hugo.toml` as well as overriding these default in the pages front matter.

 Explicitly set URL query parameter will override the defaults in effect for a page or your site.